hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

 ## Load and save data files

-- `loadLibSVMFile` is the function to load data file in `libsvm` format.
+- `loadLibSVMFile` is the function to load data from file in `libsvm` format, which is a very popular file format for spark feature representation.
-- The function will take the following parameters
-  - data: the training data, an RDD of LabeledPoint.
-  - iteration: The number of iterations (default: 100).
-  - step: The step parameter used in SGD (default: 1.0).
-  - regParam: The regularizer parameter (default: 0.01).
-  - miniBatchFraction: Fraction of data to be used for each SGD iteration (default: 1.0).
-  - initialWeights: The initial weights (default: None).
-  - regType: l2 or l1.
-- It is better to check the document of the function because Spark changes rapidly and different versions might not tolerate each other.
-For example, my Spark is 1.4.1, I check the version of the function in [Spark Document](https://spark.apache.org/docs/1.4.1/api/python/pyspark.mllib.html?highlight=svmwithsgd#pyspark.mllib.classification.SVMWithSGD.train).
-- Read data file in `libsvm` format with the following command.
-This command will generate a spark labelPoint data structure.
+- In particular, load data from file in `libsvm` format with the following command.
+This command will generate a Spark labelPoint data structure.

   {% highlight Python linenos %}
-    parsedData = MLUtils.loadLibSVMFile(sc, "../Data/a6a")
+    parsedData = MLUtils.loadLibSVMFile(sc, "../Data/cadata")
   {% endhighlight %}

-- `saveAsLibSVMFile` is the function to save data into a file in `libsvm` format.
+- `saveAsLibSVMFile` is the function to save data into a file in `libsvm` format which however will not be covered in this post.

 ## Support vector machine SVM ([code](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_classification.py))